-Fig.~\ref{fig:divergence} demonstrates that IS can have a good $\ln p(\bm x;\theta)$ estimation by setting a large $K$, which means using IS is a more direct way to maximize $\ln p(\bm x;\theta)$ than ELBO.
-Besides, to have a faster convergence, we also need to choose the proposal distribution $\qzgx$ that minimizes $\chi^2(p(\bm z|\bm x;\theta)\|\qzgx) $ since this forward $\chi^2$ divergence could serve as an indicator to show whether the proposal distribution is good: if the forward $\chi^2$ divergence is small, then the bias (the absolute value of Eq.~\ref{eq:biaslnp}) of the IS estimator is small.
+Fig.~\ref{fig:divergence} demonstrates that IS can have a much better $\ln p(\bm x;\theta)$ estimation by setting a large $K$, which means using IS is a more direct way to maximize $\ln p(\bm x;\theta)$ than ELBO.
+Besides, to have a faster convergence, we also need to choose the proposal distribution $\qzgx$ that minimizes $\chi^2(p(\bm z|\bm x;\theta)\|\qzgx) $ since this forward $\chi^2$ divergence could serve as an indicator of whether the proposal distribution is good: if the forward $\chi^2$ divergence is small, then the bias (the absolute value of Eq.~\ref{eq:biaslnp}) of the IS estimator is small.

 On the other hand, we can write down the effectiveness \citep{freedman1998statistics} of the estimator $\hat p(\bm x;\theta,\phi)$, i.e.,